flotiq/flotiq-cli/README.md

 * `flotiqApiKey` - read only or read and write API key to your Flotiq account

 **Flags**
-* `--onlyDefinitions` - use this flag to run export only for Content Type Definitions, ignore Content Objects
+* `--only-definitions` - use this flag to run export only for Content Type Definitions, ignore Content Objects

 ### Install Flotiq SDK